 The Clake One was one our first products, a single lever clutch and brake system that first applies the clutch and then the rear brake.
-It is intended to complement an auto-clutch fitted to your bike – for anyone without an auto-clutch it is highly recommended you look at the Clake 2 or Pro Lever systems.
+It is intended to complement an auto-clutch fitted to your bike – for anyone without an auto-clutch it is highly recommended you look at the Clake Two or Clake Pro Lever systems.

 As you pull the lever towards the bars, it first disengages the clutch then applies the rear brakes.
 You can adjust the point in the lever’s travel at which the brake is actuated.
 The Clake One features our unique force balanced clutch and our profiled cam system to allow you to tune the system for different bikes and rider preferences.
 It is available in either hand operation only (it replaces your rear brake pedal) or dual control in which case you can also use your rear brake pedal.

 All the major components are CNC machined from billet high grade aluminium alloys, including the lever that is made from tough billet 6061 and folds out to prevent damage.
 The Clake One comes complete set up with all lines, fittings, sealing washers, and cams fitted ready to bolt on to your bike.

 The Dual Control System

 You can choose to either remove your rear brake pedal or keep it.
 If you choose to keep it then you can order the Dual Control version of the Clake One which allows to change between hand and foot operation of the rear brake seamlessly.
 Click here to read more about the Dual Control system, and see the pricing below.